ethereum/execution-apis/docs/ethsimulatev1-notes.md

 - How many blocks can be defined in `BlockStateCalls`.
 The suggested default for this is 256 blocks
 - A global gas limit (similar to the same limit for `eth_call`).
 The eth_simulate cannot exceed the global gas limit over its lifespan
 - The clients can set their own limit on how big the input JSON payload can be.
 A suggested default for this is 30mb

+## Rationale

+### Pre-computed calls

+When it comes to contract override behavior, specifically precompile override, there were two approaches:

+1. As specified above to allow replacement of precompiles by EVM code and to allow those same precompiles to be relocated to another access for fallback behavior.
+2. Allow users to pass in a set of pre-computed calls for an address, i.e. direct mapping of input to output.

+The second approach has better UX for simple use-cases such as faking a signature via ecrecover.
+It also allows for getting the same gas usage as a real precompile execution.
+Nevertheless it imposes changes to the EVM interpreter code, which has been otherwise avoided, without enabling new features.
+Hence the spec proposes the first alternative.